Frequently Asked Questions

 is running.
 As the message progresses through the network, Vonage will send POST requests to your/webhooks/status

---- Status Webhook Received ---
+) for each webhook call.--- Status Webhook Received ---

-followed by the JSON payload. - Look for payloads with different
+followed by the JSON payload.status

 values.
 Common statuses include:submitted